 Types of Payment in Thailand

-Thailand is still a largely cash society amongst the numerous smaller vendors.
+Thailand is largely still a cash society amongst the numerous smaller vendors.
 Many of the small guest houses, restaurants, and shops will only accept cash.
-Hotels, large restaurants, and major shopping malls generally will accept credit cards, but it is a good idea to ask first other wise it could lead to some uncomfortable situations and hotfooting it to the closest ATM.
+Hotels, large restaurants, and major shopping malls generally will accept credit cards, but it is a good idea to ask first otherwise it could lead to some uncomfortable situations and hotfooting it to the closest ATM.

 Cash is still the preferred way to pay, especially in small amounts.
 Debit cards are common, but most places don’t take them.
 Even exchanging large bills like 1000 baht notes can pose a problem for smaller shops and is often advised to break the larger bills at places like 7-11 or restaurants.
 A baht bus or taxi driver is not likely to be able to break those larger bills.

 Outside of the major hotels, department stores, and large restaurant chains, they are generally not accepted.
 There seems to be a move towards larger acceptance in Bangkok, but as mentioned previously, cash is not only preferred but often times the only way to pay.

 ATM’s and Currency exchanges are the main way to get baht while in Pattaya.
 ATM’s are located everywhere around town and quite easy to find in most malls, convenience stores, and banks.
 Currency exchanges are also plentiful but scattered throughout town.